Study in Germany for free: The DAAD Scholarship explained

 How do you apply?

 DAAD Scholarships 2022-2023 are currently open!
-If you’re looking to apply to a programme ASAP, a full list of application deadlines – some of which have yet to closed – can be found here.
+If you’re looking to apply to a programme ASAP, a full list of application deadlines – some of which have yet to close – can be found here.

 Every applicant should begin by identifying their German university and programme of choice.
 Once done, they should proceed to create an account and login to the DAAD Portal.
 For most programmes, electronic submission to the portal is all that’s required.